 How We Began

-Ajaxx63 is the brainchild of designer Bill Sherman and operations director Andrew Fraser.
+Ajaxx63 is the brainchild of designer Bill Sherman.
 Bill's done fashion time with the best--Polo Sport/Ralph Lauren, Vogue, Gap/Banana Republic, and Eddie Bauer.
-Andy's a management guru out of New York's Museum of Modern Art and Sony.
-Bound and gagged by successful yet stifling careers, they looked to New York's gay club and street scenes to blow off steam.
-Inspired more by the colorful and fashionable nightlife than the daily drudge, they conspired to combine their talents, escape the rat race, and risk it all on a dream.
-They relocated to Seattle, "a great place to start a creative young business," says co-owner Bill Sherman, and Ajaxx63 was born in 1997.
+Bound and gagged by a successful yet stifling career, he looked to New York's gay club and street scenes to blow off steam.
+Inspired more by the colorful and fashionable nightlife than the daily drudge, he escaped the rat race, and risked it all on a dream.
+He relocated to Seattle, "a great place to start a creative young business," says Bill Sherman, and Ajaxx63 was born in 1997.

 We're talking more than just shirts here.
 It's memories in the making.
 I'm proud to be doing something that will be part of the gay community for years to come.
 Ajaxx63 has been worn out to so many aspects and activities of the world in which us gay guys live in.
 We are proud to be part of the good times, the celebration of being gay.
 Yes, sometimes, the world can be rough, discrimination sucks.
 But, we don't have to let that shit into our birthday parties, or nightclubs and vacations, times when people are letting loose and living it up with their buddies.
 So, looking back, I welcome the idea that somewhere someone might say, 'I remember when I met you...you had on that fabulous shirt.'"
 That makes us proud.